What is Hard Money and Easy Money?

 |Encourages spending but eventually can overheat an economy||Encourages saving|

 |Currency decreases in value||Currency increases in value or remains stable|

 Benefits of Hard Money

-Sound money is hard to get, like for example gold or Bitcoin.
-In fact both are mined and they are really hard to produce.
+Sound money is hard to get, for example, gold or Bitcoin.
+In fact, both are mined and they are really hard to produce.
 Since both are hard to produce there is not a lot of gold and Bitcoin around.
 This is actually a really good thing.

-A currency that is sound will go take on the valuation the market has for that currency.
-As opposed to having an artificial fixed-rate currency, it is has a flexible exchange.
-So the rate is adjusted according to the currencies demand.
+A currency that is sound will take on the valuation the market has for that currency.
+As opposed to having an artificial fixed-rate currency, it has a flexible exchange.
+So the rate is adjusted according to the currency’s demand.

 Therefore asset bubbles are non-existent because sound money creates financial stability.
 Prices of goods and services remain stable over a long period of time.
-As a result financial assets to invest such as stocks, bonds and real estate are more affordable.
+As a result, financial assets to invest in such as stocks, bonds and real estate are more affordable.